coin-workshop/coine-2025-detroit/call_for_papers.md

 # Call for Papers

-COINE 2025 is co-located with the International Conference on Autonomous Agents and Multiagent Systems (AAMAS), Detroit, Michigan, USA, 19 May-23 May 2025 (https://aamas2025.org/)
+COINE 2025 is co-located with the International Conference on Autonomous Agents and Multiagent Systems (AAMAS), Detroit, Michigan, USA, 19 May-23 May 2025 ([https://aamas2025.org/](https://aamas2025.org/))

 ### Overview

 The growing pervasiveness of “open systems” raises a range of challenges and opportunities for developing technologies in the area of autonomous agents and multi-agent systems (MAS).
 In open MAS, artificial and human autonomous agents, their modes of interaction and the pursued goal of the system may change over time.
-Additionally, the agents’ autonomy, which can be influenced and amplified by coordination techniques, can work against the system’s effectiveness.
-The view of coordination and control has to be expanded to consider not only an agent-centric perspective but societal and organization-centric views as well.Moreover, in the case of open multi-agent systems, the autonomy of the agents can work against the effectiveness of the society.
+The view of coordination and control has to be expanded to consider not only an agent-centric perspective but societal and organization-centric views as well.
+Moreover, in the case of open multi-agent systems, the autonomy of the agents can work against the effectiveness of the system and of the society.
 There is therefore a need for tools and techniques for articulating interactions in order to make MAS more effective in attaining collective goals, aligning agent behaviors with shared human values, and more trustworthy, predictable and understandable for humans.

 Coordination, organizations, institutions, norms and ethics are five key governance elements for the regulation of open multi-agent systems.
 COINE is an evolution of the COIN (Coordination, Organizations, Institutions and Norms in Agent Systems) workshop series that ran at various conferences including AAMAS (17 times), IJCAI (twice), AAAI in 2008 and ECAI in 2006 and 2016 (see [Workshop Series Website](http://www2.pcs.usp.br/~coin)), and produced 17 volumes of post-proceedings in Springer’s Lecture Notes in Artificial Intelligence.
 In 2020, ethics was added to the name and acronym (now COINE), and also the notion of governance of MAS was added to the full workshop title as this is the common objective uniting the various threads of research (coordination, organizations, etc.) undertaken.
 The workshop in the new format has been held five times (2020--2024).